sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test('saluki')).toEqual(undefined)
 -->

-In longstringer code, we’ll see many ternaries, complex string templates, nesting, multiple operations on the same line, long variable names even in a very small scope, and so on.
+Longstringers use many ternaries, complex template literals, deep nesting, multiple operations on the same line, long variable names (even in a very small scope), and so on.

-On the other hand, the shortstringers write code that looks like one side of a Christmas tree:
+On the other hand, _the shortstringers_ write code that looks like one side of a Christmas tree:

 <!-- const puppies = [{id: 1, name: 'Dessi', parentId: 3 },{id: 2, name: 'Tsiri', parentId: 3 },{id: 3, name: 'Cthulhu' },] -->